 Disinfection response plan SOP

-To reduce the spread of COVID-19, avoid sharing UCR vehicles whenever possible.
-Employees may share vehicles only if approved in advance and in writing by a supervisor.
+To reduce the spread of COVID-19, avoid sharing UCR vehicles whenever possible and should wear a face covering at all times.
 Review this Shared Vehicle Guidance for details.

 Non-UCR Affiliates, Visitors, and Vendors